m-augustine/censys-take-home/README.md

 2. Note the value in the 'CLUSTER_IP' column.
 This will be the address that you use to reach the IPGeoLocator app

 3. Send your HTTP(s) request

+## Troubleshooting

+#### The pod is restarting constantly
+You may need to increase the delay on the readiness and liveness probes.
+If the pod is taking longer that normal to download the database and start the app, the probe may be trying to reach the TCP socket before its ready and failing.
+After failing a set amount of times, the pod will be restarted

+#### The init container is failing
+1. You may have entered a wrong or malformed Maxmind Licence key.
+This woudl cause the download to fail and subsequently, the init container.
+2. Check that your pods are able to reach the internet
+3. The download is failing because you have reached your download limit for your Maxmind account

+#### The application somtimes crashes
+Please submit issues with pod logs.